sfwem/SFWEM-Docs/docs/Station_Builds/PAN_Cisco_Phone_SPA_525G2.md

 <br>

 ## Wi-Fi Config
+<I>Please note, wi-fi use may degrade audio quality when compared to using a wired connection.</I>

 1. Presuming you are still connected to your SPA 525G's web interface, find the "Wi-Fi" tab and click on it.
 2. Find the "site survey" button and click on it.